lstein/mythfs-perl/README.md

 For recordings that do not have a subtitle, typically one-off movie showings, the recording is placed at the top level.

-In all cases, the time the recorded was started is attached to the filename, along with an extension indicating the recording type (.mpg or .nuv).
+If needed for uniqueness, the channel number and time the recorded was started is attached to the filename, along with an extension indicating the recording type (.mpg or .nuv).
 The file create and modification times correspond to the recording start time.
-For directories, the times are set to the most recent recording contained within the directgory.
+For directories, the times are set to the most recent recording contained within the directory.

 Here is an example directory listing: